Root-raised-cosine filter

 In signal processing, a root-raised-cosine filter (RRC), sometimes known as square-root-raised-cosine filter (SRRC), is frequently used as the transmit and receive filter in a digital communication system to perform matched filtering.
-This helps in minimizing intersymbol interference (ISI).
+This helps in constraining the occupied bandwidth of the waveform without introducing intersymbol interference (ISI).
 The combined response of two such filters is that of the raised-cosine filter.
 It obtains its name from the fact that its frequency response, $H_{rrc}(f)$, is the square root of the frequency response of the raised-cosine filter, $H_{rc}(f)$: